 Timeline for FDs commencing their training post on 1st September 2024

 If you are interested in becoming a Dental Foundation Training or Dental Therapy Foundation Training (DFT/DTFT) Educational Supervisor please contact the Dental Programme Support Team.
-The Dental Support Team will take your e-mail address and contact you when the PARE online application period opens on Thursday 6th January 2023 - please see timeline below for new approvals.
+The Dental Support Team will take your e-mail address and contact you when the PARE online application period opens.

 As part of the ES selection process for DFT Only, new Educational Supervisors* applicants will be asked to upload an Endodontic Case (preferably demonstrating Molar Endodontics), to an online platform, APLAN.
 Please plan to have this case ready to upload to APLAN in March 2023.